Sagar-Nagpure/Data-Analysis-using-PowerBI/README.md

 ## •Excited to share my latest Data Analysis project!

-### • Objective: To contribute to the success of a business by utilizing data analysis techniques, specifically focusing on time series analysis, to provide valuable insights and accurate sales forecasting.
+### :arrow_right: Objective: To contribute to the success of a business by utilizing data analysis techniques, specifically focusing on time series analysis, to provide valuable insights and accurate sales forecasting.

 ### • Here's how I approached the project: